Double exposure image of a man

 Fight back!
 Life can be cruel and heartless and can kick you while you’re down.
 Look on forums and read others stories to see how they overcame their challenges.
 Sometimes, you only need ONE thing for your brain to latch onto and motivate you to help you get out of a bad situation.

 Learn to accept yourself, and that you can accept yourself while you are still improving yourself.
 You can do it, yes you!!
 Exercise, use weights, learn new skills.
-Believe it or not, part of depression is learning negative behaviors and thoughts that then reinforce it, so you can unlearn these too.
+Believe it or not, part of depression is learning negative behaviors and negative thoughts that reinforce it, so you can unlearn these too.

 Remember, we all have dark days, when we want to give up or we think there’s no point.
 Someone somewhere, even if it’s a stranger on the internet cares.